 Pen knives are diminutive pocketknives with small sharp blades.
 They derive their name fromtheir original purpose: to slice through quill tips thus turning them into writing pens.

 An initialism is a type of acronym where you pronounce the letters individually instead of pronouncing them as a word.
 ASIO, MALA and ABC are all acronyms, but only ABC is an initialism.

-'Did you Know' is contributed each month by David Thorne
+'Did you Know' is contributed monthly by David Thorne